kaiserpelagic/restrecord-example/README.md

 A Lift Record interface for RESTful apis

-Uses Dispath 0.9.4's async-http-client for NIO transacations, so there's no more blocking while waiting on api calls
+Uses <a href="http://dispatch.databinder.net/Dispatch.html">Dispath 0.9.X's </a><a href="https://github.com/AsyncHttpClient/async-http-client">async-http-client</a> for NIO transacations, so there's no more blocking while waiting on api calls

 ## Setup and Configuration